-1 Jonathan Hopson, descendant, informant on the Hopson family.
+2 Jonathan Hopson, descendant, informant on the Hopson family.
 The 1881 census describes him as an upholsterer and cabinet maker.

-2 Newbury Weekly News 30/3/1899, forwarded by David Clow and Brian Sylvester.
+3 Newbury Weekly News 30/3/1899, forwarded by David Clow and Brian Sylvester.

-4 Mayor Hopson has been photographed wearing the mayoral chain which was purchased during the time of his successor.
+5 Mayor Hopson has been photographed wearing the mayoral chain which was purchased during the time of his successor.

-6 Walter Money, op. cit (1905), p.
+7 Walter Money, op. cit (1905), p.
 124. Newbury Weekly News February 1889, transcribed by the Friends of Newtown Road Cemetery.

-10 Newbury Weekly News 10/4/1884.
+11 Newbury Weekly News 10/4/1884.
 David Peacock.

 Richard Ravenor (1845-1917).
 Inherited his father's plumbing and decorating company in Speenhamland.
 He was also a sanitary and drainage engineer.
 Elected Town Councillor 1878 for North Ward on the merger of Newbury and Speenhamland.
 Alderman 1890.
 Chairman of the Sanitary Committee; instrumental in establishing Shaw Cemetery in 1913.
-Mason; Master of the Lodge of Hope 1877.1 He had three sons killed in 1916 during the First World War: Herbert, who had established a fruit business in Tasmania, enlisted and was killed in the battle of the Somme; Richard, Royal Australian Navy, drowned at sea, and Geoffrey, also killed in France.2 Richard Sr's family home and business eet become part of the Chequers Hotel in 1935 location in Oxford Street become part of the Chequers Hotel in 1935.
+Mason; Master of the Lodge of Hope 1877.
+He had three sons killed in 1916 during the First World War: Herbert, who had established a fruit business in Tasmania, enlisted and was killed in the battle of the Somme; Richard, Royal Australian Navy, drowned at sea, and Geoffrey, also killed in France.
+Richard Sr's family home and business location in Oxford Street become part of the Chequers Hotel in 1935.

 Benjamin Smith (1835-1912).
 Conservative for North Ward.
 Corn merchant in Bartholomew Street.
 Resided at Hamstead Mill.
 Elected to the Council in 1878.
 Alderman 1899.
 As Chairman of the Gas Committee, he developed the Borough's gas undertaking.
 Active member of the Manchester Unity of Oddfellows.
 As Mayor, he opened Oddfellows Hall in Craven Road and oversaw the celebrations of the 1887 Golden Jubilee.
-Member of St Nicolas Church.3 On completion of his mayoralty, the Borough presented him with a silver tea and coffee service, now in Newbury Museum.^{4,5}
+Member of St Nicolas Church.3 On completion of his mayoralty, the Borough presented him with a silver tea and coffee service, now in Newbury Museum. ^{4,5}